TjhaiME/The-Community-of-Righteous-Action/README.md

 * Keys can be given to people who are serious.
 * The space can operate with **24/7 access**.
-* Rent will continue to be covered independently.
+* Rent will continue to be covered independently (although help is appreciated).

 This is not about control.